RendangMC/GCPKontol/README.md

 # @clytage/GCPKontol

-Allows you to keep your server's CPU usage within your desired limits.
-It only works when your TPS server is down.
+Helps you maintain your server's CPU utilization within your preferred thresholds.
+This feature is only activated when your server's TPS drop.